 Connect | Lead | Inspire | Mentor | Belong

-DOI Student Academic Success supports the College of Engineering's strategic goal to deliver the highest quality, evidence-based education experiences in a diverse and inclusive community accessible at all student levels.
-Staff connects students with opportunities to support their academic and personal pursuits and create programs and activities that increase self-efficacy and foster community while assuring that all engineering students understand diversity, equity, and inclusion as a prerequisite for excellence in an increasingly global society.
+The CARE Office's student academic success programming supports the College of Engineering's strategic goal to: deliver the highest quality, evidence-based education experiences in a just, diverse, equitable and inclusive community accessible at all student levels.
+Staff connect students with opportunities to support their academic and personal pursuits and create programs and activities that increase self-efficacy and foster community while assuring that all engineering students are well prepared to serve as high-performing members of an increasingly cross-cultural global society.

 New First Year Student Programs

-The Pre First-year Academic and Career Engagement (PREFACE) Program is a multi-level program designed to develop our pre-first-year students into high-performing students who are confident, efficient, and results-driven engineers through a holistic approach toward academic and professional success in the engineering environment at The Ohio State University College of Engineering and beyond.
+Sponsored by Marathon, the Pre First-year Academic and Career Engagement (PREFACE) Program is a multi-level program designed to develop our pre-first-year students into high-performing students who are confident, efficient, and results-driven engineers through a holistic approach toward academic and professional success in the engineering environment at The Ohio State University College of Engineering and beyond.
 More importantly, we want our PREFACE participants to learn life skills and pay it forward by becoming productive citizens.
-In order to help build community and development for Buckeye engineers to strive towards excellence, LEAP (Learning Community for Engineers, Architects and Planners) is our residential hall for all incoming PREFACE participants
+In order to help build community and development for Buckeye engineers to strive towards excellence, LEAP (Learning Community for Engineers, Architects and Planners) is our residential hall for all incoming PREFACE participants.

-The Leaders in Engineering, Architecture , and Planning (LEAP) Learning Community is committed to assisting students in their transition to the study of engineering and the Ohio State University community.
-It is designed to give students exposure to the variety of major options within the College of Engineering (COE), access to effective academic support services, interaction with faculty, staff, alumni and professionals, and opportunity to cultivate community with students across the COE.
+The Leaders in Engineering, Architecture , and Planning (LEAP) Learning Community is committed to assisting students in their transition to the study of engineering and The Ohio State University community.
+It is designed to give students exposure to the variety of major options within the College of Engineering (COE), access to effective academic support services, interaction with faculty, staff, alumni and professionals, and the opportunity to cultivate community with students across the COE.
+LEAP is brought to you with generous donations from Hyland, the City of Columbus, Advanced Drainage Systems and Stantech.

 To learn more visit the LEAP page